Dark Energy from graviton-mediated interactions in the QCD vacuum: Discussion and conclusions

 \section{Discussion and conclusions}

+The major result of our paper is summarized in the formula (\ref{laint1}) for the first-order quasiclassical gravity correction to the vacuum energy density dynamically induced by graviton exchanges between the gluon field fluctuations in the QCD vacuum.
+This result is based upon the effective one-loop energy-momentum tensor of quark and gluon fields (\ref{S-tem0}) incorporating the conformal anomaly in the standard way and the conventional quasiclassical gravity framework.
+We stress that the basic theoretical result of the paper (\ref{laint1}) is rigorous and does not incorporate any strong {\it ad hoc} physical assumptions.

-The scenario for the $\Lambda$-term generation suggested above is realistic under two necessary and sufficient conditions: \begin{itemize} \item the {\it exact compensation} of the non-perturbative quantum-topological and quantum-wave contributions to the QCD vacuum energy density in the {\it zeroth order in quantum gravity} effects; \item the {\it almost exact compensation} of the graviton-exchange interactions of topological and wave fluctuations with a {\it small residual effect} summarized in Eq.~(\ref{fin}) which can identified with the observable $\Lambda$-term. \end{itemize}
+Further, we subsequently formulate a new scenario for the cosmological $\Lambda$-term generation based on Eq.~(\ref{laint1}) which is realistic under two necessary and sufficient conditions: \begin{itemize} \item the {\it exact compensation} of the non-perturbative quantum-topological and quantum-wave contributions to the QCD vacuum energy density in the {\it zeroth order in quasiclassical gravity expansion} i.e. without graviton-induced interactions; \item the {\it almost exact compensation} of the graviton-exchange interactions of topological and wave fluctuations with a {\it small residual uncompensated effect} summarized in Eq.~(\ref{fin}) which can identified with the observable time-independent $\Lambda$-term (the {\it first order effect in quasiclassical gravity expansion}).
+The latter effect can be quantitatively estimated based on theoretical and phenomenological constraints from the chiral QCD theory and lattice QCD. \end{itemize}